We, Peters Hill Primary School, are the data controller for the purposes of Data Protection Law.

-We intend to collect consent to process information for photos, school trips, access to the internet, cashless catering, permission to change clothing (Nursery – Year 2);please note, you have a right to withdraw consent at any time and can contact the school to do this
+We intend to collect consent to process information for photographss, school trips, access to the internet, permission to change clothing (Nursery – Year 2);please note, you have a right to withdraw consent at any time and can contact the school in writing to do this.

 If you provide us with contact details of others, for example, in case of emergency or when you may not be available please ensure that they are aware their information has been passed to the school.